 Occupational Health is the branch of medicine concerned with the interaction between work and health.

 So for employers we can provide impartial medical advice on sickness absence and medical conditions that may be caused or aggravated by work.
 We can advise on the best ways of helping people back into work, for example, phased returns.
-We can advise about the implications of the Disability Discrimination Act (1995) and reasonable adjustments, and to aid the manager in their decision making process.
+We can advise about the implications of the Equality Act (2010) and reasonable adjustments, and to aid the manager in their decision making process.

 For employees we can offer advice if they have medical problems made worse by work.
 We can offer advice and support on ill health retirement where appropriate.

 A confidential counselling service is available where staff can refer themselves by contacting the department and can be seen whether the underlying problem is work-related or not.